Petra Monastery is a magnificent sight, standing atop the stone city of Petra, one of…

 4. Take a break – If you find yourself getting overwhelmed, find your way out of the souq and go back later.
 You’ll be able to think more clearly and end up feeling less pressured.

-5. Dress modestly – In some areas in the Middle East, like Israel and Dubai, the locals are accustomed to foreigners, and seeing uncovered arms and legs doesn’t much faze them.
+5. Dress modestly – In some areas in the Middle East, like Israel, Palestine and Dubai, the locals are accustomed to foreigners, and seeing uncovered arms and legs doesn’t much faze them.
 In most parts, though, you will be stared at – not necessarily leering stares, often just curious – if not properly covered.
 Make sure your legs are covered below the knee and your arms below the elbow to avoid harassment and stares.

 6. Don’t be shy – Shopkeepers in Middle East marketplaces are largely nice and safe people.
 They may be aggressive sometimes, but this is just because they need to make a sale.
 Don’t act timid, though, or someone particularly aggressive may run all over you.